Homeless guy arrested for disgusting act

 It might be bad enough to have to live in public housing in Bayonne.
 Now imagine you also have to deal with a homeless guy using your hallway as his toilet.

 Police say a 71 year old homeless man has been told repeatedly to stay away from 28 Avenue C but just wouldn't listen.
-On Sunday, police responded to yet another call to find he had defecated inside the building, smearing it on the first floor walls.
-He had just done the same thing three days earlier.
+On Sunday, police report they responded to yet another call to find he had defecated inside the building, smearing it on the first floor walls.
+He had just done the same thing three days earlier, police say.
 This is so nasty I can barely write it.
 It was on Jan.
-10 they found him sleeping on the floor after performing the act.
+10, police say, they found him sleeping on the floor after performing the act.

 In both cases he was hit with charges of defiant trespass and criminal mischief, and issued a summons for defecating in public.
-I don't know what the penalty is for that last one, but this ought to be the prosecutor's number 2 priority.
+I don't know what the penalty is for that last one, but this ought to be the prosecutor's No. 2 priority.
 This will no doubt clog the courts, strain the legal system, and the paperwork will be extensive.
 I don't care if the homeless guy was in a pinch.
 The prosecutor better not loaf around.
 This has everyone steamed.
 Hopefully this load will be lifted from the tenants' backs.

 Perhaps there's a school superintendent job open for this guy when he gets out of jail?